episerver-services/saas-cms-fe-ontrac/README.md

 • 📐 GraphQL SDK codegen using graphql-codegen
 • 📄 SEO metadata generation from CMS
 • 👓 Draft mode and preview route handling
 • 📂 Clear folder structure for blocks and layouts
+• 🎨 Storybook integration for component development

 ---